-

 Why US-Iran negotiations failed on April 11: Key reasons and prospects

-The high-stakes US-Iran peace talks in Islamabad, Pakistan, on April 11, 2026, ended in failure after a grueling 21-hour marathon session.
+Last Updated on 14/04/2026 by TodayWhy Editorial The high-stakes US-Iran peace talks in Islamabad, Pakistan, on April 11, 2026, ended in failure after a grueling 21-hour marathon session.
 Vice President JD Vance, leading the American delegation, confirmed no agreement was reached, stating that Iran had “chosen not to accept our terms.”
-This outcome has raised fresh concerns about the fragile two-week ceasefire,
+This outcome has raised

 -